World Cup quarterfinals: Qualifying teams, fixtures and schedule - KTVZ

 Brazil

-Within the first seven minutes Brazil had already won the match and brought jogo bonito back to the World Cup, scoring for fun.
-Neymar — after missing the final two group stage matches through injury — was back again and playing with a freedom that the star has rarely been able to play with in the green and gold shirt.
+Within the first seven minutes, Brazil had already won the match and brought jogo bonito (the beautiful game) back to the World Cup, scoring for fun.
+Neymar — after missing the final two group stage matches through injury — was back again and playing with a freedom that the star has rarely been able to exhibit in the green and gold shirt.

-Brazil will once again be heavy favorite as it faces Croatia, but manager Tite and his team will not be underestimating their opponents.
-For the last 16 years, Brazil has come to tournaments with hype before crashing out against European opponents in the knockout stage.
+Brazil will once again be heavy favorite as it faces Croatia, but manager Tite and his team will not be underestimating its opponent.
+For the last 16 years, Brazil has come to tournaments with hype before crashing out against European opponents in the knockout stages.
 But this team looks like it could be the first since 2002 to bring the World Cup trophy back to its spiritual home.

 Group stage: